 In the past, EIA cost estimates were broken down into cost-specific components.
-Unfortunately, this level of detal was not available in the NREL data.
+Unfortunately, this level of detail was not available in the NREL data.
 A site-specific capital cost and fixed operations and maintenance cost were provided.
 Both types of technology, both flash and binary, are also included with capacity factors ranging from 90 to 95 percent.
 While the source of the data was changed beginning in AEO2011, the site-by-site matrix input that acts as the supply curve has been retained.

-- Existing and identified planned capacity data are obtained directly by the EMM from Form EIA-860 and Form EIA-860m. - The permanent investment tax credit of 10 percent available in all projection years, based on the EPACT, applies to all geothermal capital costs, except through December 2013 when the 2.2-cent production tax credit is available to this technology and is assumed chosen instead. - Plants are not assumed to retire unless their retirement is reported to EIA.
-The Geysers units are not assumed to retire but instead are assigned the 35-percent capacity factors reported to EIA reflecting their reduced performance in recent years. - Capital and operating costs vary by site and year; values shown in Table 8.2 in the EMM chapter are indicative of those used by EMM for geothermal build and dispatch decisions.
+- Existing and identified planned capacity data are obtained directly by the EMM from Form EIA-860 and Form EIA-860m. - The permanent investment tax credit of 10 percent available in all projection years, based on the EPACT, applies to all geothermal capital costs, except through December 2013 when the 2.2-cent production tax credit is available to this technology and is assumed chosen instead.
+Projects that have begun construction and are beyond the exploratory drilling phase by that date are eligible for this production tax credit. - Plants are not assumed to retire unless their retirement is reported to EIA.
+The Geysers units are not assumed to retire but instead are assigned the 35-percent capacity factors reported to EIA reflecting their reduced performance in recent years.